 The leaf of the Philodendron Rojo Congo that had mutated was quickly propagated from the mother plant and grown on its own.
 Thus was the Philodendron Birkin brought into existence!
 Because of its incredibly unique origin, the Birkin variety of Philodendron is nowhere to be found in the wild.
-As you can see, the propagation went well, and the Birkin has remained a very popular variety of philodendron, especially for home-gardeners.
+As you can see, the propagation went well, and the Birkin has remained a popular philodendron, especially for home gardeners.

 Growing Philodendron Birkin

 Philodendron Birkin is a pretty slow-growing plant that can get up to three feet tall and three feet wide.
 As mentioned before, Philodendron Birkin is a self-heading plant, which means it is a non-climbing, self-supporting plant.
 Because this plant is not overwhelmingly large, it can easily be positioned on your desk or tabletop without getting in the way.

 Because Birkins are so slow-growing, there is a good chance you might never have to repot it.
 When it comes down to it, Philodendron Birkins are extremely easy to care for and they do not require much fuss.
 As long as you are willing to put in just a little bit of time and effort, you will likely find that your Philodendron Birkin is thriving.

 Caring for Philodendron Birkin plants